Get Schooled

 Cover letter

-It’s important to note that you will usually need to write a different cover letter for each position you’re applying for.
-For example, a cover letter for a barista job most likely won’t highlight the same skills that one for a lab assistant would.
-We recommend drafting a cover letter that highlights your skills and abilities, and tailoring it to each position you apply for.
+It’s important to note that you will need to write a different cover letter for each position you’re applying for.
+For example, a cover letter for a barista job likely won’t highlight the same skills that one for a lab assistant would.
+We recommend drafting a general cover letter that highlights your skills and abilities, and tailoring it to each position you apply for.

 References

 Professional references are people in your network who can speak positively about your skills, experience, and qualifications.
 When applying for either a job or internship, you most likely will be asked to list references on your application.
 When you make your way further through the interview process, they will call or email your references to learn more about you.
-If you list someone as your reference, be sure to give them a head’s up– it’s the respectful thing to do and lets them know to be prepared to be contacted.
+If you list someone as your reference, be sure to give them a head’s up–it’s the respectful thing to do and lets them know to be prepared to be contacted.

 Where to look